 Take hot, steamy showers.
 You may not give yourself the luxury of a long hot shower very often since it uses so much energy and water, but treat yourself when you feel like you’re getting sick.
 The steam will moisturize your irritated nasal passages and help you relax.
 You could also take a soothing herbal bath and throw in some chamomile, rosemary, lavender or peppermint.

 Speaking of relaxation – rest, rest, rest.
 Now isn’t the time to push yourself at the gym, work overtime or take on a really stressful task.
 Your body is working hard to fight off infection, and it needs all the energy it can get.
-Take a day to get cozy under the covers and read, write letters or watch television.
+Take a day to get cozy under the covers and read, write letters, play games such as tridewi slot or watch television.
 Lay back on a stack of pillows situated to create a gradual slope, which will help with drainage of the nasal passages.